LokeshDasarla/Talk-to-Docs---Voice-to-Document-AI/README.md

 # Voice-to-Document AI Assistant

-This Python script is a simple yet powerful tool that captures your spoken ideas, transcribes them into text, and then uses AI to format the text into a blog post, a professional email, or a concise summary.
+This powerful tool that captures your spoken ideas, transcribes them into text, and then uses AI to format the text into a blog post, a professional email, or a concise summary.
 The final output is automatically saved as a Microsoft Word document (`.docx`).
 ## 🚀 Features
 * **Voice Recording**: Captures up to 10 seconds of audio from your microphone.
 * **Speech-to-Text**: Uses Google's Speech Recognition API to accurately transcribe your voice.